About Me

 (The early birds)

-At 8.00 am, the four of us went for a self tour at the Walking Street and around the Central Park area.
-Visited the Metropolitana Cathedral located in front of the park.
-We made a full circle before we headed back to the hotel.
+At 8.00 am, the four of us went for a self-tour around Walking Street and the Central Park area.
+Our first stop was the Metropolitana Cathedral, standing gracefully in front of the park.
+After making a full circle around the square, we headed back toward the hotel.

 (Self walking tour around town)